Research

 • accepted as a component of an undergraduate degree program (including minors and College-sponsored certificates such as the Chicago Studies Certificate)

 Thesis advisors and undergraduate programs/departments are also encouraged to nominate exceptional theses for the committee's review, using the same form/process.
-Faculty/staff nominations need not include a copy of the paper(s) nominated, and may come either from advisors or from departmental offices.
+Faculty/staff nominations need not include a copy of the paper(s) nominated, and may come either from advisors or from DUSs, faculty chairs, or program administrators.
 (Nominators will not receive a free tote bag, sorry.)